Apgard Logo

 Content Moderation

 This section describes how the Text Moderation API evaluates user and AI generated content for potential harm across multiple categories.
-To account for developmental differences, the moderation rules are organized into two age-based groups: pre-adolescent (ages 3-11) and adolescent (ages 12-17).
+To account for developmental differences, define harm thresholds based on your product’s use case.
+For example, whether it is designed for pre-adolescents (ages 3–11) or adolescents (ages 12–17).

 Sexual Content Classification

-This classifier flags sexual content, conduct, or abuse disclosures in interactions between pre-adolescent children (ages 3–11) and AI systems.
+This classifier flags sexual content in interactions between youth (under 18 years old) and AI systems.

 For this category, a severity level from 0–4 is returned.
-Classification is designed to be developmentally aware, accounting for curiosity, caregiving contexts, and common child language patterns.
+Classification assumes the user is a minor and is designed to be developmentally aware, accounting for curiosity, caregiving contexts, and common child language patterns.

 Severity Levels Overview